Marrakesh: Souks

 Marrakesh has the largest traditional market in Morocco and the image of the city is closely associated with its souks.
-Historically the souks of Marrakesh were divided into retail areas for particular goods such as leather, carpets, metalwork and pottery.
-These divisions still roughly exist with significant overlap.
+Historically, the souks of Marrakesh were divided into retail areas for particular goods such as leather, carpets, metalwork and pottery.
+These divisions still roughly exist, though with significant overlap.
 Many of the souks sell items like carpets and rugs, traditional Muslim attire, leather bags, and lanterns.
 Haggling is still a very important part of trade in the souks.